charlax/professional-programming/README.md

 - [Good sleep, good learning, good life](https://supermemo.guru/wiki/Good_sleep,_good_learning,_good_life)
 - 🎞 [Steve Jobs: if you don't ask for help, you won't get very far](https://www.youtube.com/watch?v=zkTf0LmDqKI&ab_channel=SiliconValleyHistoricalAssociation)

+> Imposter syndrome is underrated: a lot of talk goes into overcoming imposter syndrome.
+I say embrace self-skepticism and doubt yourself every day.
+In a fast-moving industry where lots of your knowledge expires every year, even the most junior people around you constantly cook up skills you don't have; you stay competitive by applying with the determination (and even fear) or the novice.
+The upside of this treadmill is that every engineer is on it: just because you're an imposter doesn't mean that other people are more deserving than you, because they're imposters too.
+You should advocate for yourself, take risks, pat yourself on the back when things go well, and, as you start to build a track record of solving problems, trust your skills and adaptability.
+Just make no mistake: you're only as good as the last problem you solve.

+Dan Heller, Building a Career in Software

 ### Automation

 - [Automation Should Be Like Iron Man, Not Ultron](http://queue.acm.org/detail.cfm?id=2841313)